Associate Professor in Rural Sociology

 Jessica has received several awards for her teaching and in 2017 she was awarded Teacher of the Year for Wageningen University (shortlisted again in 2018 and 2019).
 With the funds she has received for these awards she launched a story-telling workshop for students and faculty.
 This experience led to her starting The Suitcase Podcast with former student and storytelling trainer, Emma Holmes.

 Jessica is on the Editorial Board of the journal Sociologia Ruralis and is an advisor to the Traditional Cultures Project (USA).
-She is a co-chair of Wageningen Young Academy and sits on the Sustainability Board of Experts at Wageningen University.
+She is a member of the Wageningen Young Academy and sits on the Sustainability Board of Experts at Wageningen University.

 She is learning to play piano.
 She is not very good.